djeada/Parallel-And-Concurrent-Programming/README.md

 The main module we'll be using is named <code>asyncio</code>.
 It is distinguished for its outstanding speed and simplicity of usage.
 It makes it easy to write single-threaded concurrent programs using corutines (stripped down version of threads).
 It conceals the complexities of concurrent programming from us by providing a plethora of different functions that implement numerous synchronization strategies for us.

-Corutines

-Coroutines are functions that can be stopped and resumed while being run.
-In Python, they are defined using the async def keyword.
-Much like generators, they too use their own form of yield from which is await.

-CAN BE STOPPED AND RESUMED

 Futures